pleachcx/encore_gatsby/content/posts/2022-05-23-floor-transformation.md

 Whether it's new carpet, polishing existing floor boards, rejuvenating decks or retiling, we are here to help ensure that you put your best foot forward.

-We can stage and makeover homes from your front letterbox to the back fence, from your flooring to your roof and everything in-between.
+We can stage and makeover homes from your flooring to your roof and everything in-between.

 ![]()